jaehayi25/HLD-SegmentTree/README.md

 # HLD-SegmentTree

-Usaco 2019 February Contest, Gold
+USACO 2019 February Contest, Gold

 Heavy-Light Decomposition (HLD) allows tree paths from the child to the parent to be expressed as a contiguous subarray.
 We can then use a segment tree to update and get values in O(log n).